Skip to Content

 How to heal attachment anxiety in adults

 Learn adaptive coping strategies that can improve the emotion regulation process.
-Exercise, meditation, and mindfulness improve moods, as well as provide good self-care.
+Exercise, meditation, and mindfulness improve moods and provide good self-care.

 How to help an anxious spouse

-Nevertheless, studies show that anxious people feel better about their relationship when their partner is being supportive or explicitly communicates affection19.
+Nevertheless, studies show that anxious people feel better about their relationship when their partner is supportive or explicitly communicates affection.19

 References